godot-rust/book/src/ecosystem/index.md

 If you'd like to add a project, please read [Contributing](#contributing)!

-A list for games is also planned, and will be showcased on a separate page.
+Games made with godot-rust are available on [a separate page](games.md).

 ## Table of contents